xapi-project/xen-api/broker/README.md

        | Process of unix_domain_socket_path * pid
        | Domain of idc_endpoint * domid

-Endpoints are only visible to the broker.
+Endpoints are not visible to clients.

-XXX detecting endpoint failure

 Names
 -----